 The Adverse Possession Doctrine

 A person can lose a portion of their real estate through the doctrine of adverse possession.
-In Idaho, the adverse possession doctrine can be used by a neighbor to take a portion of your land if that neighbor satisfies the following requirements:
+In the state of Idaho, what is known as the adverse possession doctrine can be used by a neighbor to take a portion of your land if that neighbor satisfies the following requirements:

 - That the neighbor or the previous owner has occupied that portion of land for at least 20 years, and

 - The neighbor or previous owner has paid the taxes on that property during this time.